vampskitty/Battleship-Game/README.md

 🚢 Welcome to Battleship!
 Ready to Conquer the Seas? 🌊

+Ahoy, captain!
+To start the adventure, set sail to https://battleship-game.azurewebsites.net/endpoint and adjust the API endpoint for each call in your Postman configuration to match your specific needs and click SEND!
+Ensure your HTTP method (POST, GET, PATCH, DELETE) aligns with the required action. 🏴‍☠️

-Step 1: Sign Up or Log In
+Step 1: Sign Up or Log In 🚀
 New Player?
 Sign up using the endpoint.
 Don't worry; it's quick and easy!
 Endpoint: POST /player/signup
 Body: